 Physician and lecturer on chemistry and materia medica at the University of Edinburgh.
 Cullen was born at Hamilton, Lanarkshire, the son of William Cullen and Elizabeth Robertson.
 Married (1741) to Anna Johnstone (d.
 1786), with whom he had 11 children.

 Cullen's works are hard to find today.
-A few books has been written about him, f.ex.
-Doig, Ferguson, Milne & Passmore's (1990) William Cullen and the Eighteenth Century Medical World.
-A search for William Cullen in the title at AbeBooks.com may also yield a few results - be sure not to confuse him with poet William Cullen Bryant.
+A few books have been written about him, e.g. Doig, Ferguson, Milne & Passmore's (1990) William Cullen and the Eighteenth Century Medical World.
+A search for William Cullen in the title at AbeBooks may also yield a few results - be sure not to confuse him with poet William Cullen Bryant.

 In 2015, his collected case letters were made available online by The Royal College of Physicians of Edinburgh and the University of Glasgow as part of The Cullen Project.